xperseguers/theodia/README.md

 # Theodia

-Official integration of Theodia for TYPO3
+Official integration of theodia for TYPO3